UW-GAC/topmed_workshop_2018/AnalysisCommonsWorksheet.md

 * test_type: Single
 * pheno_id: sample.id
 * Note: Other options can be left as their defaults, some are only used for aggreagate tests
+* Note: The job may finish instantaneously if you don’t change the output file name.
+It knows that you are running the exact same job and will just reuse results from previous analyses.

 ### Exercise 2) Run SKAT test grouping variants into gene transcript regions and limit the variants to those with a CADD phred score > 2 and MAF <= 5%.
 _Italic_ inputs below are the same as single variant; update the parameters & files to change to a SKAT test.
 Go to the monitor tab.
 Click on the Name of a job ( or someone’s ) that successfully completed the single variant analysis, then click “Launch as new Job” and modify the inputs.